quiz254/rsp_tcp/README.md

  - Version 0.3.5: Lowered gain reduction better default value and added line with remark if people use no upconverter.
  - Version 0.3.6: Set default settings for use without upconverter.
 Tested on HF.
  - Version 0.3.7: Set compiler to use -Ofast to run faster, seems to give lower CPU-load but I/Q output is the same.
+ - Version 0.4.0: Made -o Optimal Decimate, works very well if you have just 1 receiver.
+You can regulate the max level in the source, it's set to 64, but if you want less, just set it 2 or 4, any even number between 2 to 64

 ## CREDITS
  - [Open Source Mobile Communications (OSMOCOM)](https://github.com/osmocom/rtl-sdr.git) team for the original rtl_tcp code